 Moving abroad?
 Consider Portugal.

 So, other than a high quality health system, easy accessibility to the rest of the world and 3300 hours of sunshine a year!
-Why else would anyone move to Portugal?
+What other reason do expats in Portugal have for the move?

 How about the Portuguese Non-Habitual Tax Resident scheme (NHR)?